VoidOne-App/VoidOne/README.md

 > **Target idle memory usage: under 50 MB.**

-This is an **engineering target**, not a guaranteed specification of every current release or hardware configuration.
+This is an **engineering target**, not a guaranteed specification of the current release.

-The objective is to avoid unnecessary:
+The goal is to avoid unnecessary:

 - Background services
+- Heavy runtimes
 - Persistent processes
-- Heavy runtimes
-- Resource-hungry dependencies
+- Resource-hungry components
 - Hidden workloads

 Every component should have a reason to exist.